autowarefoundation/autoware.universe/common/tvm_utility/tvm-utility-yolo-v2-tiny-tests.md

 ## Compiling the Example

+1. Check if model was downloaded during the env preparation step by ansible and models files exist in the folder $HOME/autoware_data/tvm_utility/models/yolo_v2_tiny.

+   If not you can download them manually, see [Manual Artifacts Downloading](https://github.com/autowarefoundation/autoware/tree/main/ansible/roles/artifacts).

-1. Download an example image to be used as test input. this image needs to be saved in the `artifacts/yolo_v2_tiny/` folder
+2. Download an example image to be used as test input.
+This image needs to be saved in the `artifacts/yolo_v2_tiny/` folder

 ```sh